 The Blue Borage framework (free to download) can be used as an audit tool to help you see where in your workplace you could make some easy changes, and also plan your long-term gardening and composting goals.

-Get in touch if you'd like to be a guest - think of it as a free (very public) edible gardening consultation that can help you make even more positive changes in your workplace.
+PS: Get in touch if you'd like to be interviewed for a section in this course.
+Think of it as a free (very public) edible gardening consultation that can help you make even more positive changes in your workplace.